serhii-londar/open-source-mac-os-apps/README.md

 - [Manta](https://github.com/hql287/Manta) - Flexible invoicing desktop app with beautiful & customizable templates. ![JavascriptIcon]
 - [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop) - Desktop app that uses the paperless API to manage your document scans. ![JavascriptIcon]
 - [PDF Archiver](https://github.com/PDF-Archiver/PDF-Archiver) - Nice tool for tagging and archiving tasks. ![SwiftIcon]
-- [Quicksilver](https://github.com/quicksilver/Quicksilver) - Quicksilver is a fast and free macOS productivity application that gives you the power to control your Mac quickly and elegantly. ![ObjectiveCIcon]
+- [Quicksilver](https://github.com/quicksilver/Quicksilver) - Quicksilver is a fast macOS productivity application that gives you the power to control your Mac quickly and elegantly. ![ObjectiveCIcon]
 - [Quickwords](https://github.com/quickwords/quickwords) - Write anything in a matter of seconds.
 Create snippets that can substitute text, execute tedious tasks and more. ![JavascriptIcon]![CSSIcon]
 - [SelfControl](https://github.com/SelfControlApp/selfcontrol) - macOS app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out. ![ObjectiveCIcon]
 - [status-bar-todo](https://github.com/Onix-Systems/osx-status-bar-todo) - Simple macOS app to keep TODO-list in status bar. ![SwiftIcon]